The Nautical Training Corps: History

 The NTC’s first ‘unit’ was Training Ship Nautilus in Brighton, based at the old Richmond Road School.
 The unit took its name from HMS Nautilus, which had been Froëst-Carr's first seagoing ship in the Royal Navy.
 TS Nautilus is still open and serving local youth in Brighton.

 This unit comprised 140 cadets and just 2 other officers.
 "First Brighton Division" was followed by "First London Division", TS Enterprise.
 The first National HQ was based at Pavilion Buildings, Brighton, underneath Brighton Chess Club and by the entrance to the Royal Pavilion.
 It later moved to the Old Shoreham Road and Shoreham Harbour.

+On the 20th January 1945 the first inspection of the Nautical Training Corps, occurred at TS Nautilus NTC on behalf of the Admiral Commanding Reserves, Royal Navy.
+Inspecting officer Commander W.L.
+Rosseter R.D.
+R.N.R congratulated the unit on their smartness in dress, general bearing, excellent discipline and progress.

 The Corps spread throughout the south of England and beyond, particularly in Sussex, Hampshire and south London; there have also been units as far afield as Acton, Northampton, Milton Keynes and Derby.
 In all there have been over 64 units, or ‘Training Ships’, but the exact number is unknown as the records of some units have been lost over time.
 These have included an all-girl unit at TS Tudor Rose, and an all-boy unit, TS Collingwood, both at Langley Green in Crawley.
 All training ships have been named after serving or previous ships belonging to the Royal Navy.